arlyxiao/fishlang/README.md

 FishLang
 ===================================

-FishLang based on emberjs and rails. <br />
+FishLang based on bootstrap, emberjs and rails. <br />
 It's a big trouble for most of poeple to remember the changes of Spanish verbs. <br />
 So I decided to design one tool to practise the verbs change. <br />
 It helps you increase the memory of Spanish words, especially the verbs change. <br />